Houston Office: 713.225.8000 | The Woodlands Office: 281.609.2900

 Child Support

-If a parent qualifies under the Texas Family Code, they can petition for payments of child support from the other parent.
+If a parent qualifies under the Texas Family Code, they can petition for child support payments from the other parent.
 In fact, the Texas Attorney General reserves the power to open a child support case even if neither parent has ever applied for services for a public benefit such as Medicaid or Temporary Assistance for Needy Families (TANF).
-If the child is under temporary or permanent conservatorship with the Department of Family and Protective Services, then the court may order both parents to pay for child support.
+If the child is under temporary or permanent conservatorship with the Department of Family and Protective Services, the court may order both parents to pay for child support.

 Income liable to child support payments includes, but is not limited to: